Absence of covariant singularities in pure gravity: Hawking-Turok instanton

 Now we can see that the canonically-normalised scalar field \beq \d\tilde\phi^2 = 6\, e^{-\sqrt{2/3}\,\phi}\,\Omega^2\, \frac{\partial\ln\Omega}{\partial\phi} \left(\sqrt{\frac{2}{3}} - \frac{\partial\ln\Omega}{\partial \phi}\right) \d\phi^2 \eeq is also regular in the spacetime with metric $\tilde{\bm g}$.
 In fact, near the singularity at $\bar{\sigma} = 0$, one finds \beq \tilde\phi \sim \bar{\sigma}^{(1+\alpha)/2} \ , \eeq where we set $\beta = -1/4\alpha$.
 Therefore, in conformity with the finitude of $S_E|_\text{on-shell}$, we have found a field-space frame where both the geometry and the scalar field are singularity-free.
 More precisely, the above sequence of field transformations for the metric and scalar field allows one to extend the spacetime manifold to include the singularity $\sigma = \sigma_f$, which is therefore removable in field space.

 It is easy to see that the sequence of field transformations mapping $\varphi^a=(\phi,\bm g)$ into $\tilde\varphi^a=(\tilde\phi,\tilde{\bm g})$ does not map all spacetime geodesics of the original metric $\bm g$ in Eq.~\eqref{eq:solht} into geodesics (straight lines) of the flat metric $\tilde{\bm g}$ in Eq.~\eqref{eq:flat}.
-Therefore, one runs into the problem of having to decide {\em a priori\/} whether test particles fall freely in the metric $\bm g$ or in the metric $\tilde{\bm g}$.
-This ambiguity is partly removed if there are no test particles and the matter content of the model is solely given by the scalar field $\phi$.
-In that case, the entire dynamics is unique and one does not need to study spacetime geodesics at all, although the distinction between matter and gravity is lost under the field redefinitions.
+Therefore, one runs into the problem of having to decide {\em a priori\/} whether test particles {({\em e.g.}, the classical and non-relativistic electron)} fall freely in the metric $\bm g$ or in the metric $\tilde{\bm g}$.
+This ambiguity is removed {in a fundamental theory where test particles are fully replaced by matter fields (such as spinors in the example of the electron), in which case the matter content of the Hawking-Turok model is solely given by the scalar field $\phi$.} In that case, the entire dynamics is unique and one does not need to study spacetime geodesics at all, although the distinction between matter and gravity is lost under the field redefinitions.
 The notable exception is given by trajectories of constant $\chi$, which are geodesics in both field frames.
 However, the expansion of congruences of such geodesic, namely \be \theta = u^\mu_{\ ;\mu} \ , \ee clearly vanishes in $\tilde{\bm g}$ and takes the well-known FLRW form~\cite{Raychaudhuri:1953yv} \be \theta = 3\,\frac{b'(\sigma)}{b(\sigma)} \ee in the initial metric $\bm g$.
 There is no geodesic focusing in $\bm g$, whereas the Hawking-Penrose theorem applies in $\tilde{\bm g}$.
 This exemplifies the issue of field frame dependence of the singularity theorems we are going to discuss next.